 How to invest in solar energy stocks

-With increased interest in renewable energy, we cast light on how traders can get exposure to the solar energy industry.
+With increased interest in renewable energy, we cast light on how traders and investors can get exposure to the solar energy industry.
 Discover everything you need to know about solar investments and the top solar stocks to watch.

 What you need to know about the solar energy industry

 Global energy demand is growing, but so is the reluctance to invest in energy sources that damage the environment and contribute to climate change.
 This is why investment has grown in areas of sustainable energy, such as solar, wind, hydroelectricity and tidal.
 The solar energy industry has grown at a rapid rate since 2010, increasing by approximately 150% by 2018 – from 100,000 workers to 243,000.
 The industry is expected to grow at a compound annual rate of 14.9% until 2023, at which point it will have an estimated worth of $286.3 billion.1

 According to the US Energy Information Administration, non-hydro renewable energies – mainly wind and solar – made up 10% of US electricity sources in 2018 but will increase to 12% by 2020.
 The solar sector works in what is known as a feast and famine cycle.
 The fluctuations in growth stem from the capacity of companies to supply materials, as well as the demand from consumers – both of which can change from year to year.2